jprq87/polymarket-pipeline/README.md

    GROUP BY 1'
 ```

-**Via GCP Console:** Go to **BigQuery → Explorer → polymarket-pulse-2026 → reports** and preview any `fct_*` table.
+**Via GCP Console:** Go to **BigQuery → Explorer → polymarket-pipeline → reports** and preview any `fct_*` table.
 If all assets ran successfully, each report table should have rows for your target date.

 ---